ipfs/ipfs-docs/docs/how-to/companion-node-types.md

 ::: warning Deprecation Notice for Chrome Manifest V3

-Chrome Manifest V3 is the new version of the Chrome extension platform that IPFS Companion will support in the near future ([tracking issue](https://github.com/ipfs/ipfs-companion/issues/1152)).
-The embedded node type is not available in Chrome MV3 and will be removed from the extension in a future release.
+Chrome Manifest V3 is the new version of the Chrome extension platform that IPFS Companion will support in the near future.
+Currently, the embedded node type is unavailable in Chrome MV3 and will be removed from the extension in a future release.
+For further information, see the [tracking issue in GitHub](https://github.com/ipfs/ipfs-companion/issues/1152).

 If you're using the embedded node type in Chrome, please switch to the external node type instead.